Blue Teaming

 58.3% of cybersecurity professionals prefer machines and hands-on labs over videos or templates to improve DFIR skills.

-What makes a robust SOC onboarding plan?
+What makes an effective SOC onboarding plan?

 Whether your SOC is three people or thirty, the best onboarding plans share these traits: